Schema Spec Reference

 options

-Each type of resolver—GraphQL, REST, or TakeShape—takes its own set of options.
+Each type of resolver—GraphQL, REST, or ShapeDB—takes its own set of options.
 These are specified in the Built-in resolvers section below.

 Mapping arguments

-Because a resolver can be used to fetch data from remote APIs, TakeShape allows you to map values available in a query's context to the inputs of a remote API's query.
+Because a resolver can be used to fetch data from remote APIs, available values can be mapped in a query's context to the inputs of a remote API's query.

 That is to say, if a resolver is executing a query that requires an input, you can map data to that input.